railsuser2014/openobject-doc-book-en/3/3_8/statutory_taxes.rst

 Your Tax Declaration
 ^^^^^^^^^^^^^^^^^^^^

-Tax Cases are also known in Open ERP as Tax Codes.
+Tax Cases are also known in OpenERP as Tax Codes.
 They are used for tax reporting, and can be set up in a hierarchical structure to form trees in the same way as a Chart of Accounts.

-To create a new Tax Case, use the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Taxes --> Tax Codes`.
+To create a new Tax Case, use the menu :menuselection:`Accounting --> Configuration --> Financial Accounting --> Taxes --> Tax codes`.
 You define the following fields:

 .. figure::  images/account_def_tax_code_form.png
-   :scale: 50
+   :scale: 75
    :align: center

    *Definition of Tax Code*

 *  :guilabel:`Tax Case Name` : a unique name required to identify the Case,

-*  :guilabel:`Company` : a required link that attaches the Case to a specific company, such as the Main Company,

 *  :guilabel:`Case Code` : an optional short code for the case,

 *  :guilabel:`Parent Code` : a link to a parent Tax Case that forms the basis of the tree structure like a Chart of Accounts,

-*  :guilabel:`Coefficent for parent` : choose 1.00 to add the total to the parent account or -1.00 to subtract it,
+*  :guilabel:`Coefficent for parent` : choose ``1.00`` to add the total to the parent account or ``-1.00`` to subtract it,

 *  :guilabel:`Description` : a free text field for documentation purposes.